flyingrhinonz/nccm/README.md

 It's safe to resize the window once connection establishment is in progress or after connected to your server.
+If you run nccm in loop mode and resize your terminal after a connection is made - nccm will accept your newly resized terminal when it returns.

 Does not support highlighting filter keywords in search results because this results in a messy and confusing